 - Duo only integrates with OpenVPN servers that employ certificate authentication and use a unique common name (CN) in each user’s cert.
 Support for OpenVPN deployments with password authentication may be supported in the future.

 - Users will provide a passcode or factor identifier (eg. “push”, “phone”, “sms”) as their OpenVPN password.

 - Inline self-enrollment is not supported since OpenVPN doesn’t offer a web interface for login.
 Administrators should enroll users ahead of time, either manually through the administrative interface or with Duo’s bulk enrollment feature (which sends personalized enrollment links via email).

-To get started with your OpenVPN integration, you’ll need to:
+To get started with Duo for OpenVPN, you’ll need to:

-- Create a new OpenVPN integration to get an integration key, secret key, and API hostname.
+- Click Protect an Application and locate OpenVPN in the applications list.
+Click Protect this Application to get your integration key, secret key, and API hostname.
 (See Getting Started for help.)

-- Download the OpenVPN integration package from our duo_openvpn GitHub respository
+- Download the Duo OpenVPN package from our duo_openvpn GitHub respository

 This integration communicates with Duo’s service on TCP port 443.
 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.